scaphe/SqueezeCoverGrid/README.md

 Now use finder to navigate to macPkg directory, should be an application with grid icon there

 Notes:
+If you don't want to build the code youself then:
+> click on Downloads (top right of page)
+> download the SqzCoverGrid.zip file
+> double click to expand it to show the built application
+> double click application (with a grid icon) to start

 If you want to debug then follow the Linux directions

 ## Linux